The tempered disk and the tempered cohomology: Ind-Banach modules

-\begin{dfn} A function between two bornological sets $(X,\goth{B})$ and $(Y,\goth{B}')$ is said to be \emph{bounded} if it sends bounded subsets for $\goth{B}$ to bounded subsets for $\goth{B}'$. \end{dfn} We can now introduce bornological vector spaces over $K$. \begin{dfn} A bornological vector space over $K$ is a vector spave $V$ over $K$ that is also a bornological set, such that the addition and multiplication by scalars are bounded maps \end{dfn} We denote by $\BornK$ the category of bornological vector spaces over $K$, with morphisms given by bounded $K$-linear maps. \begin{rmk} There is a fully faithfull embedding
+\begin{dfn} A function between two bornological sets $(X,\goth{B})$ and $(Y,\goth{B}')$ is said to be \emph{bounded} if it sends bounded subsets for $\goth{B}$ to bounded subsets for $\goth{B}'$. \end{dfn} We can now introduce bornological vector spaces over $K$. \begin{dfn} A bornological vector space over $K$ is a vector space $V$ over $K$ that is also a bornological set, such that the addition and multiplication by scalars are bounded maps. \end{dfn} We denote by $\BornK$ the category of bornological vector spaces over $K$, with morphisms given by bounded $K$-linear maps. \begin{rmk} There is a fully faithfull embedding

-given equipped each Banach space with the \emph{von Neumann bornology}, for which a subset is bounded if and only if it is absorbed by all neighborhoods of the origin (see \cite[Lemma 3.17]{bambozzi2018stein} and \cite[p.
-102]{Houzel}). \end{rmk}
+given endowing each Banach space with the \emph{von Neumann bornology}, for which a subset is bounded if and only if it is absorbed by all neighborhoods of the origin (see \cite[Lemma 3.17]{bambozzi2018stein} and \cite[p.
+102]{Houzel}).
+This is the usual notion of boundedness for subsets of Banach spaces. \end{rmk}

 \begin{pro} The category $\BornK$ is complete and cocomplete. \end{pro}